tprasadtp/ubuntu-post-install/README.md

 See [Contributing and forks](./.github/CONTRIBUTING)

 ## FAQ

-### What this script/repository for?

-This Script is for automating the installation and configuration of a fresh Ubuntu/Linux-Mint/Elementary installation.

 ### What are its dependencies?
 What do I need on my system to run this?